JigsawStack/hackernews-jd-matcher/README.md

 We've found amazing candidates who will be joining us at JigsawStack and it's saved us a lot of time!

-> Note: This is not a full proof solution, it worked for our hiring process but might not for yours, use at your own risk!
+> Note: This is not a perfect solution, it worked for our hiring process but might not for yours, use at your own risk!

 ## Stack